 Rara Lake (Mahendra Tal), situated at an elevation of 2990 m. is the main feature of the park.
-The lake is oval shaped with an east-west axis, and has a maximum length of 5 km and a width of 3 km.
+The lake is oval-shaped with an east-west axis and has a maximum length of 5 km and a width of 3 km.
 Surrounded by magnificent conifer forests, it is Nepal's biggest lake (10.8 sq . km) with a depth of 167 m.
-Its radiant blue waters is home to the snow trout (Schizothorax oreinus sinuatus), the only fish recorded in the lake.
+Its radiant blue waters are home to the snow trout (Schizothorax oremus Sinuatus), the only fish recorded in the lake.

 April to June is warm but the season gives way to monsoon season-June to August.

-The Rara National Park is characterized by , sub-alpine and high temperate vegetation.
-Common plant species include fir, pine, and birch, rhododendron, hemlock, oak, juniper and spruce.
+The Rara National Park is characterized by, sub-alpine and high temperate vegetation.
+Common plant species include fir, pine, and birch, rhododendron, hemlock, oak, juniper, and spruce.
 The park is home to around 20 different species of mammals.
-They include Musk deer, Himalayan black bear, Leopard, Jackal, Himalayan tahr, Yellow throated marten, Otter, Wild dog.
+They include Musk deer, Himalayan black bear, Leopard, Jackal, Himalayan tahr, Yellow-throated marten, Otter, and Wild dogs.
 Common langur.
 Rhesus macaque and Red panda.
 The park has recorded 214 species of birds.
-Some of the important species include coots, snow cock, and different species of pheasants, grebes, mallard, common teal, red-crested pochard and gulls.
+Some of the important species include coots, snow cock, and different species of pheasants, grebes, mallards, common teal, red-crested pochard, and gulls.
 During winter, many migratory birds join the residential Gallinaceous birds.

 It is advisable to bring a comprehensive first-aid kit since there is no health post in the area.
 Arrangements should be made through a trekking agency.
 There are basic accommodations in the Rara National Park.
-Trekkers can staying at tea house this days during Rara Lake Trek.
+Trekkers can be staying at a tea house this day during Rara Lake Trek.